brianivie/jesseybug/README.md

 These kits have gone through many revisions.
 They started with just some basic parts such as resistors, capacitors and transistors, and now have grown to include IC chips, an Arduino, a LCD screen, a speaker and many other components.

 When I was a kid I remember doing experiments on a breadboard from RadioShack and following the circuit diagrams in a book from RadioShack by Forrest M. Mims.
-There is a new version of this book on Amazon here: https://www.amazon.com/Getting-Started-Electronics-Forrest-Mims/dp/0945053282/ref=sr_1_1?keywords=9780945053286&linkCode=qs&qid=1665437343&qu=eyJxc2MiOiIwLjAwIiwicXNhIjoiMC4wMCIsInFzcCI6IjAuMDAifQ%3D%3D&s=books&sr=1-1&asin=0945053282&revisionId=&format=4&depth=1
+There is a new version of this book on Amazon here: [Getting Started in Electronics](https://www.amazon.com/Getting-Started-Electronics-Forrest-Mims/dp/0945053282/ref=sr_1_1?keywords=9780945053286&linkCode=qs&qid=1665437343&qu=eyJxc2MiOiIwLjAwIiwicXNhIjoiMC4wMCIsInFzcCI6IjAuMDAifQ%3D%3D&s=books&sr=1-1&asin=0945053282&revisionId=&format=4&depth=1)

 We've done a lot of hands-on activities around electronics and sponsored a lot of community clubs.
 As our experiences increased, the number and quantity of electronic parts that we were ordering did as well.

-At the pinnacle of craziness we ran a kickstarter https://www.kickstarter.com/projects/936238887/the-jesseybug-electronics-inventors-kits and put together hundreds of kits.
+At the pinnacle of craziness we ran a kickstarter [JesseyBug Kickstarter](https://www.kickstarter.com/projects/936238887/the-jesseybug-electronics-inventors-kits) and put together hundreds of kits.

 What used to be fun in small quantities, however, soon had us running.
 Putting the kits together required many hours of carefully sorting and counting out parts.
 When you do this a couple hundred times it soon loses all feelings of fun.